open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions.Enrichment/README.md

-You can add any number of custom enrichers, but it is advisable to only include properties that are truly beneficial to prevent an excessive increase in the number of dimensions associated with each `Activity`.
+You can add any number of custom enrichers, but it is advisable to only include properties that are truly beneficial to prevent an excessive increase in the number of tags associated with each `Activity`.